-Many drugs can interact with Prevacid SoluTab, and some drugs should not be used together.
+Many drugs can affect Prevacid SoluTab, and some drugs should not be used at the same time.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Not all possible interactions are listed here.
 Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Prevacid SoluTab (lansoprazole)